Christianity in Vietnam: Others

-New religious movements such as Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, World Mission Society Church of God, and Eastern Lightning are also active in Vietnam.
+New religious movements such as Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, Eastern Lightning, World Mission Society Church of God, and Shincheonji Church of Jesus are also active in Vietnam.

 Bible translations

 Seventeenth-century Jesuit missionaries were the first to proclaim the Gospel in the Vietnamese language.
 Girolamo Maiorica compiled the first chữ Nôm catechism (Thiên Chúa thánh giáo khải mông 天主聖教啟蒙) in 1623, and Alexandre de Rhodes printed the first texts in chữ Quốc ngữ, including a bilingual catechism, in Rome in 1651.
 However, the Bible was not systematically translated.
 Some portions of the Bible may have been translated and printed in Thailand in 1872.

 Jean Bonet, author of a Dictionnaire Annamite-français, translated the Gospel of Luke from French to Vietnamese in 1890.
 The first translation from Latin was that of Albert Schlicklin (1916), and the first from Greek that of William Cadman (New Testament 1923, Old Testament 1934).
 The Schilicklin and Cadman Bibles remain the basis of the standard Catholic and Protestant versions today.

 The organized work of United Bible Societies in Vietnam began in 1890.
 In 1966 the Vietnamese Bible Society was established.
 These societies distributed 53,170 copies of the Bible and 120,170 copies of the New Testament in Vietnamese within the country in 2005.

 In 2017 Jehovah's Witnesses released the entire New World Translation of the Bible in Vietnamese.